Updated 4 July 2014

 No grandchildren were mentioned in the will of Arthur Dart.
-Although two, a grandson and a granddaughter, had been born, both had died during his lifetime.
-John Atcherley junior was buried in Bristol on 15 December 1756 (probably within a year or so of his birth), while Ann Atcherley was interred there on 27 January 1761.
+Although three (two grandsons and a granddaughter) had been born, all of them had died during his lifetime.
+John Atcherley junior was buried in Bristol on 15 December 1756 (probably within a year or so of his birth), Arthur Atcherley was laid to rest on 3 September 1758, and Ann Atcherley was interred on 27 January 1761.

 Most Gracious Sovereign, Sept.
 28, 1775.